AndersDeath/diary2/README.md

 # 17 August 2022 - Wednesday - Rzhev

 I need to start write texts more thoughtfully.
 My spelling is worse.
 I want to change it.
 Anyway, I finished a lot of things today.
 As usual I am trying to be on track.
 Just after this diary session I want to reorganize my schedule.
 Today is Wednesday and I am going back to Saint-Petersburg this Saturday.
 I have a train from Tver.
+In the evering we walked on Volga's embankment.
+Also we had a nice talk with Ksusha's sister, mother and grandmother in the kitchen.

+# 18 August 2022 - Thursday - Rzhev